-Some of what appears to be crazy behavior rises from ignorance about societal matters and likely consequences.
+Some of what appears to be crazy behavior rises from ignorance about societal matters and about likely consequences.
 Timothy McVeigh blowing up the Federal building in Oklahoma city, killing 168 and injuring more than 600, falls into this category.
-He saw himself as judge and executioner justly punishing the federal government.
-The judicial system decided he was sane — of sound mind and able to bear responsibility for his actions — and they had him put to death for murder and other crimes.
+He saw himself as judge and executioner justly punishing the federal government, but people in general see him differently.
+The judicial system decided he was sane – of sound mind and able to bear responsibility for his actions – and they had him put to death for what it saw as a crime of murder, among other crimes.

 Neuroscientists have been hard at work doing research, and according to Liebermann they have found that,

 To have a healthy brain, not only did you need the right kind of genes, but you needed a "just right' number of these genes – neither too numerous nor too scarce. (p 233-34).

 Let us assume that good and bad brain chemistry comes in degrees.
 Those with a lesser degree of sanity have a greater challenge in applying their will (intentionality).
 Some of us are more self-disciplined than others.
 Some realize more than others the importance of keeping an eye on oneself, of questioning one's impulses, the importance of keeping an open mind and building a healthy perspective by educating oneself.
 It is easy to let oneself feel persecuted, easy to let one's impulses run and easy to let oneself strike with hostility no matter how futile the act.
 Many who need counseling or help will not recognize that they have a problem, and many around them, including their parents, may fail to recognize that these people need help.